MfundoZA/Plannabelle/Plannabelle-WPF/README.md

-# Plannabelle
+# Plannabelle (Desktop)

-A study time management desktop app for students made with WPF/C# and SQL.
+The desktop platform of Plannabelle

 # Requirements
 In order to contribute or run plannabelle you will need the following: